quantiaconsulting/amplicon_metagenomics/unix_short_tutorial/Readme.md

 ***(If you are Linux or Mac users and do you want to repeat the tutorial you can find the Terminal under Applications/Utilities.)***

 ## Some infos about Operative System
-The Operative System (OS) id the environment in which the programs are executed.
-Consequently it allows the access to computational and storage resources.
+The Operative System (OS) is the environment in which the programs are executed.
+Consequently, it allows the access to computational and storage resources.
 It is possible to define some common characteristics of OSs:
 - User interface: today almost all the OS have two interfaces
     - *Command line interface* (**CLI**) <-- ***This is exactly what we are going to talk about***